btfcss/beautiful-css/documentation/typography.md

 ### Strikethrough on Hover

-Apply a strikethrough only when the user hovers over the element using `.hover:strikethrough`:
+Apply a strikethrough only when the user hovers over the element using `hover:strikethrough`:

 ``` html
 <span class="hover:strikethrough">Strikethrough on hover</span>